 Not because CRM systems are not important, but rather because they do little to nothing when it comes to motivating sales people.
 Likewise, you are not going to hear many reps stand up and thank their manager for their overwhelming product and industry knowledge.
 Again, not because these things are not important, but rather because they are not what research proves motivates sales people to drive performance.
 So what will sales reps thank for their success?

-Imagine all of the different award shows or recognition events you have watched in your life: The Grammy’s, The Oscars, The Espy’s, retirement parties, commencement ceremonies, graduations, etc., etc., etc. Every time at these events the person being recognized thanks the significant people in their lives who helped them achieve their successes.
-They thank their spouses, children, grandparents, coaches, managers, teachers, mentors, colleagues, and so on down the line.
+Imagine all of the different award shows or recognition events you have watched in your life: The Grammy’s, The Oscars, The Espy’s, retirement parties, commencement ceremonies, graduations, etc. Every time at these events the person being recognized thanks the significant people in their lives who helped them achieve their successes.
+They thank their spouse, children, grandparents, coaches, managers, teachers, mentors, colleagues, and so on down the line.
 Most always they thank people and not systems, tools, or processes.

 The challenge for sales managers is how they can coach reps to get the most out of using their CRM to ensure short term success and also present a solid case for why going through the painstaking process of data entry every day will ultimately help them progress to their long term career aspirations.
 If sales managers can help sales reps buy into the important processes the rep will always thank the sales manager for doing so way after the fact, say at a holiday party or recognition dinner.

-If you are not sure about all of this, I will offer a real life example I experienced this past weekend.
-Tom Osborne, long time Nebraska football head coach and most recently Athletic Director, retired from the University of Nebraska.
+If you are not sure about all of this, I will offer a real life example I experienced a short time back.
+Tom Osborne, long time Nebraska football head coach and former Athletic Director, retired from the University of Nebraska-Lincoln.
 The University used the Nebraska vs. Minnesota football game as a platform to honor Coach Osborne for all of his work he has done for the school and to recognize all of his personal and professional accomplishments.
 Throughout the game a plethora of former students, players, and colleagues gave video tributes to coach Osborne about how he helped shape their lives and not one of their tributes had much to do with the game of football.

 As sales managers, be thankful to be in a position that allows you an opportunity to have so much positive influence on so many lives.
-While the next quarter is important, if you judge the impact you have on your producers lives 20 years from now instead of 20 days from now I promise you the results will follow.
+While the next quarter is important, if you judge the impact you have on your producers lives 20 years from now instead of 20 days from now, I promise you the results will follow.
 I promise you they will be thanking you at the next Holiday party.